FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

   "generalErrors" : [ ]
 }
 ```

 ## Creating a user

 Applications are no good without users.
-In FusionAuth, a [user](https://fusionauth.io/docs/v1/tech/core-concepts/users) refers to someone or something that has been granted the right to use your FusionAuth application—such as an employee, client, or device.
-So, let’s see how you can create a user and also carry out various user management tasks for the todo app.
+In FusionAuth, a [user](https://fusionauth.io/docs/v1/tech/core-concepts/users) refers to someone that has been granted the right to use your FusionAuth application -- such as an employee, client, or an end-user.
+So, let’s see how you can create a user and also carry out various user management tasks for the Todo app.

 We’ll do what is called [Full Registration](https://fusionauth.io/docs/v1/tech/apis/registrations#create-a-user-and-registration-combined).
 In this case, we’ll create a user and register them for the application we’d created previously.
-These two actions will take place simultaneously.
-If you'd rather not do that, you can create a user and then add them to an application--the choice is yours.
+These two actions will take place simultaneously in a single transaction.
+If you'd rather not do that, you can create a user and then add them to an application -- the choice is yours.

 To do this, we’ll use the `register` method, which comes with the Java client library.
 This method requires two parameters: the `userId`, which should be supplied as a UUID string, and the `UserRegistration` request object.